LogtalkDotOrg/logtalk3/examples/closed_world_assumption/NOTES.md

 The CWA states that:

-- What is true is known to be true (i.e. what is true can be proved).
+- What is true is known to be true (i.e., what is true can be proved).
-- What is not know to be true, is false (i.e. what cannot be proved true, is false).
+- What is not know to be true, is false (i.e., what cannot be proved true, is false).

 When applied to Logtalk (or Prolog), proofs are constructed using predicate